18500-F20-B1/webapp/README.md

 ## Frontend

-On the application interface(as seen in Figure 3), users can create alarms, view current alarms, create ringtones, and view current ringtones on different tabs.
+On the web application, users can create alarms, view current alarms, create ringtones, and view current ringtones on different tabs.
 Across all tabs, users are given the option to play ringtones - on the first two tabs, users can play a ringtone set together with a certain alarm; on the last two tabs, users can play the ringtone on its own; on “Create a Ringtone” tab, users can preview the ringtone currently being created, or play individual notes from the ringtone.
 When the pitch and duration defined for a note changes, the sound of the notes also changes accordingly, as expected.
 The frontend is built with React.js framework; the visual components are from Ant Design React.js library.
-The npm module soundfont-player is used for audio effects.
+The npm module `soundfont-player` is used for audio effects.

 “Create an Alarm” tab
 ![](screenshots/create-alarm.png)
 “Current Alarms” tab
 ![](screenshots/current-alarms.png)
-“Create an Ringtone” tab
+“Create a Ringtone” tab
 ![](screenshots/create-ringtone.png)
 “Current Ringtones” tab
 ![](screenshots/current-ringtones.png)